 For more information about Visa Direct foreign exchange rates, see: Foreign Exchange Overview (visa.com) and Get the Effective Conversion Rate.

-Available for Visa Direct for Account, Visa Direct for Wallet, Visa Direct for Card and Visa B2B Connect
+Available for Visa Direct for Account, Visa Direct for Wallet, Visa B2B Connect

 The Validate Payout API is designed to enable an originator to conduct a preliminary verification of the payload prior to submitting the actual payout request for processing.